Bondifrench/mithril-employee-directory/README.md

 **Code Highlights:**

-In React: Notice the use of className instead of class In Mithril: When having static Notice how we can easily
+In React: Notice the use of className instead of class In Mithril: When having static classes, notice how we can easily add them thanks to CSS selectors.

 ## Iteration 7: Maintaining State